Top Secret!: Casting

-Soundtrack

 Release

 The film was test screened at various colleges and as a result of audience responses, the length was cut from around two hours to 90 minutes.

-The film was scheduled for release on June 8, 1984 but Paramount pushed the date back to June 22, angering some exhibitors.
+The film was scheduled for release on June 8, 1984, but Paramount pushed the date back to June 22, angering some exhibitors.
 The official reason was that Paramount wanted to avoid competing against Ghostbusters and Gremlins although rumours spread that the studio was dissatisfied with the film's quality.
 Producer Jon Davison denied this saying "Paramount has a lot of confidence in the picture or they wouldn't have cared.
 The mere fact that they've bothered to trouble some of their relationships with exhibitors shows their faith in the picture."